Stonks3141/pet-monitor-app/README.md

 ### General

-Docker coming soon.
+Docker container coming soon.

 ### Development

-Clone the repo and install npm/yarn, rustup, and gstreamer.
-Run `npm install` or `yarn add` in the `/client` directory.
-Run `cargo run` in the base directory to start
+Clone the repo and install yarn, rustup, and gstreamer.
+Run `yarn start` in the `/client` directory to start the frontend dev server.
+Run `cargo run` in the base directory to start the development server.
+This will try to serve files from `/client/build`, so run `yarn build` first.

 ## Usage

 In progress

+## Testing

+Tests are a work in progress.

+Test the server with `cargo test` in the root directory, and the client with `yarn run test` in the `/client` directory.
+The `v4l-streamer` crate can be individually tested.

 ## Motivation

 I wanted to make a pet monitor without paying for one, so I used [fmp4streamer](https://github.com/soyersoyer/fmp4streamer).
 However, I was unsatisfied with the lack of security and features.
-This project aims to fix that, with support for TLS/HTTPS, JWT authentication, reverse proxy, and secure password storage.
+This project aims to fix that, with support for TLS/HTTPS, JWT authentication and authorization, reverse proxy and containerization, and secure password storage.
 In the future, I hope to expand it with additional features, such as audio and video recording.

 ## Goals

 - Secure
-- Simple to install
+- Simple to install/use/configure
 - Featureful and attractive
-- \>95% code coverage
+- Tested
-- Complete documentation
+- Documented
-- Streaming crate should have a powerful and high-level API

 ## Roadmap

-- [ ] JSON web token authentication
-- [ ] Secure password storage with `argon2`
-- [ ] HTTPS
-- [ ] Rust v4l2 streaming
 - [x] Basic UI
+- [x] JSON web token authentication
+- [x] Rewrite backend in Rust/Rocket
+- [ ] Secure password and private key storage
 - [ ] Docker container
-- [ ] Binary distribution
+- [ ] HTTPS (part of Docker, handled with Nginx reverse proxy)
-- [x] Rewrite backend in Rust/Rocket
-- [ ] GraphQL with Juniper
+- [ ] Rust v4l2 (libcamera?) streaming
 - [ ] Audio support
+- [ ] Recording video/audio to view later
 - [ ] Documentation
 - [ ] As secure as possible without HTTPS
-- [ ] Motion sensing to detect active periods
+- [ ] GraphQL with Juniper
-- [ ] Add activity overview to UI
+- [ ] In-browser configuration/server management

 ## Contributing

 PRs are welcome.
+Look at Github issues for some ideas.

 ## Inspiration